Wolfgang Schüssel: The "EU Sanctions"

 The Schüssel government was received poorly by governments internationally, including those of the fourteen other European Union member states, due to its cooperation with the FPÖ.
 An initiative was organised, with encouragement from much of the Austrian left-wing, to express international disapproval.
 Because nothing in the legal framework of the European Union enabled official action to be taken, informal "sanctions" were imposed – for several months, many other national leaders engaged in social and diplomatic ostracism of the Schüssel government, refusing any unnecessary interaction.
-Participants included French president Jacques Chirac, German Chancellor Gerhard Schröder, and leading Belgian politicians.
+Participants included French President Jacques Chirac, German Chancellor Gerhard Schröder, and leading Belgian politicians.
 Government supporters frequently blamed the SPÖ and President Thomas Klestil for this campaign, accusing them of disloyalty to Austria.

 After several months without any change in the situation, a delegation of high-ranking EU diplomats – Martti Ahtisaari, Marcelino Oreja and Jochen Frowein – was sent to Austria to examine the political situation and determine whether the so-called "sanctions" could be lifted.
 Their report did not find conditions that would permit EU members to institute any official measures under EU law, but did present proposals for how EU law could be modified to resolve such a situation in the future.
 These proposals were incorporated in the Treaty of Nice, ratified in 2001.
-Following the report, EU leaders quietly "lifted" the sanctions and returned to normalcy during the summer of 2000, despite the situation in Austria remaining unchanged.
+Following the report, EU leaders quietly "lifted" the sanctions and returned to normality during the summer of 2000, despite the situation in Austria remaining unchanged.